Ubuntu Configuration

 sudo update-grub

-Reboot your system for the changes to take effect.
+Reboot your system to ensure the changes take effect:

 sudo reboot

-Without making this edit, the network on CentOS 7 boxes may not function correctly, and the containers may fail to obtain an IP address.
-If you encounter the following error message during Vagrant provisioning, this edit is necessary:
+Without these modifications, CentOS 7 boxes might not network correctly, and containers may fail to obtain an IP address.
+If you encounter an error stating:

 The container failed to acquire an IPv4 address within 30 seconds.